Use the Edit – Find function located in the browser to search within this document.

 Separate periods of absence due to non-industrial disability are added together to determine when you have exhausted your schedule of benefits.

-You requalify for the full schedule of non-industrial benefits by working a total of 26 weeks since the last time you received full-pay non-industrial disability benefits.
-If you become disabled again before that 26 week period is completed— whether it is the same non-industrial disability or a different one — your schedule of benefits is only that portion of the schedule you have not already used.
-When you are receiving half-pay non-industrial disability benefits, separate periods of active employment following the end of full-pay non-industrial disability benefits are added together to determine when you have worked a total of 26 weeks and re-qualify for the full schedule of non-industrial benefits.
+When you are receiving half-pay non-industrial disability benefits, separate periods of active employment after the end of full-pay non-industrial disability benefits are combined.
+This combined period is used to determine when you have worked a total of 26 weeks and requalify for the full schedule of non-industrial benefits.

 If you are still unable to work at the end of the non-industrial disability benefit period, what happens next depends on whether you are expected to recover and return to work.